Genetics of NBIA

 New mutation in BPAN

-BPAN is associated with a dominant new mutation in the WDR45 gene in the X chromosome.
-Dominant also means here that one defective gene is sufficient to cause the disease to break out.
-Since there are many more female than male patients with BPAN, it can be assumed that the additional X chromosome helps the girls to compensate for the loss of function of the WDR45 gene somewhat better, while in boys, who have only one X chromosome, it is suspected that they often do not survive the pregnancy.
+However, since there are many more female than male patients with BPAN, it can be assumed that the additional X chromosome helps girls to compensate for the loss of function of the WDR45 gene somewhat better, while boys who only have one X chromosome are assumed to often not survive pregnancy.

 Sources: